everypinio/hardpy/docs/examples/raspberry_stand.md

-# Hardpy Installation Guide for Raspberry Pi
+# Hardpy installation guide for Raspberry Pi

 This document provides a step-by-step guide for installing and running Hardpy on a Raspberry Pi.
 It assumes a fresh installation of Raspberry Pi OS.